dstroud/nb_midiconfig/README.md

 ### Addendum, contributing
 For script authors: this mod surfaces all configured param ids using the `params` table in the NB player object's describe() function.

-I'm not personally motivated to accomodate every weird implentation of MIDI that has shown up over the last 40+ years, but if there is something that a bunch of folks would benefit from, let me know.
+I'm not personally motivated to accommodate every weird implementation of MIDI that has shown up over the last 40+ years, but if there is something that a bunch of folks would benefit from, let me know.
 Otherwise, PRs are certainly welcome.